Gnol-VN/bikipreact/readme.md

 ```

 # Other
+### 0. Component design
+Before coding, look at UI to see which components we need (box, textinput, label), then we develop our **component tree**.
+A component tree here means which component hold many components; which state/props need to be passed down for shared usage
+In SOLID, `S` means Single Responsibility Principle.
+That means a component should have a single responsibility only.
 ### 1. <>
 render() function only takes 1 element, not 2 elements in the same level.
 For example:
 ```